Adult Day Care Services

 Finding adult day care centers in the U.S.

-Find an Adult Day Center – Provides names, addresses, and contact information for adult day care centers throughout the country.
-The site also provides 7 steps for choosing the right adult day care.
+Choosing a Center – Provides 7 steps for choosing the right adult day care.
 A checklist is available to fill out before visiting centers and a post-visit questionnaire is included to help in the decision-making process.
-(National Adult Day Services Association (NADSA))
+(National Adult Day Services Association)

 Eldercare Locator – Telephone referrals to adult day care centers.
 Call the Eldercare Locator at 1-800-677-1116, Monday through Friday 9:00 AM to 8:00 PM (ET).
 (Administration on Aging)